CASE STUDY: The Sazerac House in NOLA

 How do you manage stormwater runoff from a 19th century building in an urbanized downtown location?
 The City of New Orleans requires developments over 5,000 SF detain and treat the first 1.25” of runoff, in this case that ended up being about 2,000 cubic feet.

-R-Tank was the clear solution for the challenge ahead.
+R-Tank, a modular underground stormwater detention / retention system, was the clear solution for the challenge ahead.
 The 95% void space within the modules maximizes storage volume, provides a structural base for the bottom floor and keeps a safe distance from the building foundations.
 In addition, the flexible modular design of R-Tank allows in field adjustments, which was extremely valuable considering the complex foundation layout of the older building.
 A portion of the foundation relied on brick footers for support, which extended into the open areas available for detention.
 During excavation of the ground floor, concrete footers were discovered.
 These footers were much larger than the brick footers and made the design layout even more of a challenge.
 Since R-Tank is comprised of individual modules, the design team was able to quickly modify the tank layout to provide space for the footers, saving valuable time and money.

 The other challenge CES helped overcome was the limited area to stage material during installation.
 The only area available for staging material was along the busy sidewalk of Magazine Street, which was already being used by other subcontractors.
 CES assembled the R-Tank modules off site and waited until the excavation was prepared before delivering and installing them.
 Since the detention system only requires a 2’ perimeter of backfill, the utility contractor didn’t need much space to stage the stone backfill.
 This kept the project moving along, allowing other trades to continue working during the entire installation.
 With limited space for excavation and backfill equipment, the utility contractor was able to use wheelbarrows to backfill a portion of the tank that was farthest from the entrance.